Updated: May 23

 IC 2118 - The Witch Head Nebula

-The first deep sky object on this list is going to be the very first entry in Messier's catalog: The Crab Nebula!
+The first deep sky object on this list is the very first entry in Messier's catalog: The Crab Nebula!

 Messier 1 is a supernova remnant in the constellation Taurus.
-It is not too far from the famous Pleiades star cluster (Messier 45).
+It is located near the famous Pleiades star cluster (Messier 45).

-NGC 2264 refers to two popular objects: The Christmas Tree cluster and the Cone Nebula.
-The Christmas Tree cluster is a loose open cluster of stars that seems to take the shape of a Christmas Tree.
-The Cone Nebula sits at the top of the tree and reminds the viewer of the ornament you place at the top of your own Christmas tree. 🎄
+NGC 2264 is the designation given to two popular objects: The Christmas Tree cluster and the Cone Nebula.
+The Christmas Tree Cluster is a loose open cluster of stars that seems to take the shape of a Christmas Tree.
+The Cone Nebula is located toward the top of the "tree" and is reminiscent of a tree topper. 🎄

-NGC 2264 is located in the constellation Monoceros, which follows Orion in the Winter skies.
-It is very close to another famous Winter object: The Rosette Nebula.
+NGC 2264 is located in the constellation Monoceros, which follows the Orion constellation in the winter.
+It is also very close to another famous winter object: The Rosette Nebula.

-If you are up for the challenge, try to image the Christmas Tree cluster and Cone Nebula just in time for Christmas!
-You may have to stay up late to get enough exposure time on it, but your social media followers will for sure appreciate such a festive image from you when they wake up on Christmas Day!
+If you are up for the challenge, try to photograph the Christmas Tree Cluster and Cone Nebula just in time for Christmas!
+What a fun coincidence!
+You may have to stay up late to get enough exposure time on it, but who wouldn't be excited to share a festive image online with friends and family on Christmas Day?!

-Barnard's Loop has a lot of Hydrogen Alpha gas, so the use of an HA filter is definitely recommended if you are imaging with an unmodified DSLR camera.
+Barnard's Loop has a lot of Hydrogen Alpha gas, so the use of an Ha filter is recommended if you are imaging with an unmodified DSLR camera.